metosin/reitit/doc/coercion/coercion.md

 # Coercion Explained

 Coercion is a process of transforming parameters (and responses) from one format into another.
-Reitit separates routing and coercion into separate steps.
+Reitit separates routing and coercion into two separate steps.

 By default, all wildcard and catch-all parameters are parsed as Strings: